 \section{Literature Review}

 The literature review is further divided into two parts.
-In the first part overview of existing privacy models for smart grids based on $(a)$ privacy technique i.e. DP, encryption, and hybrid; and $(b)$ aggregator type i.e. trusted and untrusted third party aggregator, is presented.
-In the second part we will be discussing the security analysis of these privacy models on the basis of the privacy attacks analysis.
+The first part provides an overview of existing privacy models for smart grids based on $(a)$ privacy technique i.e. DP, encryption, and hybrid; and $(b)$ aggregator type i.e. trusted and un-trusted third party aggregator, is presented.
+In the second part, a discussion on the security analysis (i.e., their resistance against collusion attacks) of these privacy models is presented.